Selena Gomez: 2015–2016: Revival

-While working on her second studio album, Gomez collaborated with Zedd on "I Want You to Know", released in February 2015, and reached the top twenty in the U.S. In May, she appeared in Taylor Swift's music video for "Bad Blood".
+While working on her second studio album, Gomez collaborated with German DJ Zedd on "I Want You to Know", released in February 2015, and debuted at number-seventeen in the U.S. In May, she appeared in Taylor Swift's music video for "Bad Blood".
 Gomez released "Good for You" featuring rapper ASAP Rocky as the lead single from her second studio album, in June.
-The song debuted at number one on the Digital Songs chart with first-week sales of 179,000 copies—the best sales week in Gomez's career for a single.
-It was the chart's first number-one debut since Swift's "Blank Space" (2014).
-"Good for You" became Gomez's first top-five single on the Billboard Hot 100, and her first single to top the Mainstream Top 40 chart.
-It also reached the top ten on charts in Australia and Canada.
-Gomez later reprised the voice role of Mavis in Hotel Transylvania 2 (2015); the film was met with a positive critical reception and commercial success upon release, grossing $474 million worldwide.
+The song debuted at number-one on the Digital Song Sales chart with first-week sales of 179,000 copies—the best sales week in Gomez's career for a single.
+"Good for You" became Gomez's first top-five single on the Billboard Hot 100, and her first single to top the Pop Airplay chart.
+It also reached the top-ten on charts in Australia and Canada.
+Gomez later reprised the voice role of Mavis in Hotel Transylvania 2 (2015); the film was met with a positive critical reception and commercial success upon release, grossing US$474 million worldwide.
 She was awarded Favorite Animated Movie Voice at the 42nd People's Choice Awards.